DioxusLabs/dioxus/docs/guide/src/en/contributing/index.md

 cargo clippy --workspace --examples --tests -- -D warnings
 ```

 - Crates that use unsafe are checked for undefined behavior with [MIRI](https://github.com/rust-lang/miri).
 MIRI can be helpful to debug what unsafe code is causing issues.
 Only code that does not interact with system calls can be checked with MIRI.
-Currently this is used for the two MIRI tests in `dioxus-core` and `dioxus-native-core`.
+Currently, this is used for the two MIRI tests in `dioxus-core` and `dioxus-native-core`.

 ```sh
 cargo miri test --package dioxus-core --test miri_stress